coderrick/mitrealityhack27/README.md

 ***
 <img src="https://cdn.freebiesupply.com/logos/large/2x/unity-69-logo-png-transparent.png" height="250" width="250">

-Must have unity Unity 2019.2.18 installed inorder to do development for the Nreal or Hololens 2 platforms:
+Must have unity Unity 2019.2.18 installed inorder to do development for the Nreal or Hololens 2 platforms, follow the quickstart guides to get the base environment setup for each device:

 ## Nreal
 https://developer.nreal.ai/develop/unity/android-quickstart